When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Folding Electric Bikes

 Folding electric bikes are ideal for commuters and especially useful if you travel part of your journey by public transport.
 They are usually reasonably lightweight and can be easily stored at home or work.

 Folding e-bikes are versatile and fun to ride.
 They can be used for commuting, shopping or just general leisure riding.
-Most of the models I’ve tested come well equipped for daily use with mudguards, pannier racks and even suspension.
+Most of the models I’ve tested come well-equipped for daily use with mudguards, pannier racks and even suspension.

 Electric Fat Bikes

-An electric fat bike has over-sized tyres, which are usually 4 inches wide.
+An electric fat bike has oversized tyres, which are usually 4 inches wide.
 Fat bikes were initially created to deal with harsh riding conditions, and are particularly suitable for riding on sand and snow.
-One of the benefits of such a wide tyre, is increased cushioning from road buzz.
+One of the benefits of such a wide tyre is increased cushioning from road buzz.
 Considering their intended use, I rarely see them being ridden off-road.
 Most buyers here in the UK, tend to use them for commuting or daily riding.

 Electric fat bikes do have some drawbacks, the main one being weight.
-These e-bikes usually weigh the wrong side of 30 kg, and can be tough to pedal if the battery runs out.
-The big tyres produce a lot of rolling resistance, and can be quite noisy on tarmac, making a humming sound.
+These e-bikes usually weigh the wrong side of 30 kg and can be tough to pedal if the battery runs out.
+The big tyres produce a lot of rolling resistance and can be quite noisy on the tarmac, making a humming sound.
 Although I’ve tested quite a lot of electric fat bikes, I wouldn’t personally buy one unless I was going to use it for its intended purpose.
 For more information, find out the pros and cons of an electric fat bike.

-If you have any questions or need any advice buying an electric bike, please feel free to leave a message in the comments section below – all messages are answered within 48 hrs.
+If you have any questions or need any advice on buying an electric bike, please feel free to leave a message in the comments section below – all messages are answered within 48 hrs.